apostrophecms/docs/docs/guide/adding-custom-widget-placeholder-content.md

 # Adding placeholders to custom widgets

-Custom widgets can also take advantage of non-schema field placeholders by adding code to the main module, preparing the widget template to show the custom placeholder content, and adding the placeholder content into an accessible folder.
+Custom widgets can also take advantage of non-schema field placeholders by adding code to the widget module in question, preparing the widget template to show the custom placeholder content, and adding the placeholder content into an accessible folder.

 ## Basic placeholder addition

 ### Altering the `index.js` file

- In order to add a custom image file, two options should be set within the main widget file, `placeholder: true` and the `placeholderImage` option with the value set to the file extension of the placeholder content without any `.` prefix.
+ In order to add a custom image file, two options should be set within the widget `index.js` file, `placeholder: true` and the `placeholderImage` option with the value set to the file extension of the placeholder content without any `.` prefix.

 Next, to supply the URL of the placeholder content, the module should invoke the `determineBestAssetUrl('placeholder')` method in the `init(self)` initialization function.